Zorlin/veda/PLAN.md

     *   [ ] Document all resilience testing procedures and results for future reference

 *   **Reference:** This plan must always respect the high-level goals and constraints in README.md, particularly the focus on "breaking the system to make it stronger" as emphasized in the current goal.prompt.

+---

+### Council Round 10 (2025-04-12 20:08:19)

+**Overall Focus:** Making Aiderbot incredibly reliable, even when things go wrong.
+We’ve built the core features – dynamic goal prompts and reliable interruption handling – now we need to make sure it can handle unexpected problems.
+Our focus is on proactively *breaking* the system to identify and fix weaknesses *before* they cause issues for users.

+**What We've Accomplished:**

+*   **Solid Core Functionality:** Dynamic goal prompts and reliable interruption handling are in place.
+*   **Automatic Prompt Updates:**  We now automatically update the goal prompt when tests fail, making fixing these failures the highest priority.
+This ensures we're constantly learning and improving.

+**Next Steps:**

+1.  **Stress Test Thoroughly:** We need to aggressively push Aiderbot to its limits, simulating problems like running out of resources, losing network connections, and encountering bad data.
+2.  **Refine Interruption Handling:** Ensure that interruptions always lead to a clean recovery, even if Aiderbot is in the middle of a complicated task.
+3.  **Verify Prompt Stability:**  Make sure changes to the goal prompt don’t introduce new problems or break existing functionality.
+We’re intentionally trying to “break” prompts to find potential vulnerabilities.
+4.  **Build in Self-Healing:** Let’s explore ways for Aiderbot to automatically recover from common errors – like restarting components or re-running tests.
+5.  **Improve Visibility:** Enhance our logging and monitoring tools to make it easier to understand what’s happening inside Aiderbot and to quickly identify and fix any issues.

+**Key Considerations:**

+*   **Proactive Breaking:**  We need to be deliberate in our attempts to break the system.
+This isn’t about finding excuses to fail; it's about proactively identifying and addressing weaknesses.
+*   **Focus on Resilience:** Our goal is not just to fix problems when they arise, but to build a system that is inherently resilient and can continue to function effectively even in the face of adversity.
+*   **Maintain a User-Centric Perspective:** All our efforts should be guided by the ultimate goal of providing a reliable and user-friendly experience.

+**Important Notes:**

+*   This plan respects the high-level goals and constraints outlined in README.md.
+*   We will be documenting our resilience testing procedures and results for future reference.
+---

+### Council Round 10 (2025-04-12 20:09:51)

+**Overall Goal:**  Make Aiderbot incredibly reliable, even when things go wrong.
+Our focus is on proactively finding ways to *break* the system so we can fix weaknesses *before* they impact users.

+**What We've Accomplished:**

+*   **Solid Foundation:** Dynamic goal prompts and reliable interruption handling are working well.
+*   **Constant Improvement:**  We're now automatically updating the goal prompt when tests fail, ensuring we're constantly learning and improving.

+**Next Steps:**

+1.  **Stress Test Like Never Before:**  Let's aggressively push Aiderbot to its limits – simulate resource shortages, network outages, and bad data.
+Think worst-case scenarios.
+2.  **Perfecting Interruptions:** Make absolutely sure interruptions always lead to a clean, predictable recovery, even in the middle of complex tasks.
+3.  **Prompt Stability:** We need to be deliberate about testing prompt changes.
+Let’s *try* to break the prompts to find potential problems early.
+4.  **Automated Recovery:**  Explore ways for Aiderbot to automatically fix common errors – restarting components, re-running tests – so users don't even notice a hiccup.
+5.  **Clearer Insights:**  Improve our monitoring tools so we can easily understand what's happening inside Aiderbot and quickly fix any problems.

+**Key Reminders:**

+*   **Break It to Make It Better:**  This isn’t about finding excuses to fail; it's about proactively identifying and addressing weaknesses.
+*   **Resilience First:**  We want a system that can handle unexpected problems and keep running smoothly.
+*   **User Experience Matters:** Everything we do should be aimed at providing a reliable and easy-to-use experience for our users.

+**Important Notes:**

+*   This plan respects the high-level goals and constraints in README.md.
+*   We’re documenting all our resilience testing processes and results for future reference.
+---

+### Council Round 10 (2025-04-12 20:14:36)
+*   **Summary of Last Round:** We're making excellent progress in building a robust and reliable version of Aiderbot.
+The foundation of dynamic goal prompts and interrupt handling is solid, and the system is now automatically adapting and improving through prompt updates based on test failures.
+The focus has shifted to proactively identifying and mitigating potential weaknesses through rigorous stress testing and deliberate attempts to "break" the system.
+---

+### Council Round 11 (2025-04-12 20:28:59)

+**Overall Goal:** Make Aiderbot incredibly reliable and user-friendly, even when things go wrong.
+Our focus is on proactively finding weaknesses so we can fix them *before* they impact users.

+**What We've Accomplished:**

+*   **Strong Foundation:** Dynamic goal prompts and reliable interruption handling are working well.
+*   **Continuous Improvement:** The system automatically adjusts and improves based on test results, ensuring we’re always learning and evolving.
+*   **Proactive Testing:** We’re aggressively stress-testing and deliberately trying to break the system to uncover hidden vulnerabilities.

+**Next Steps:**

+1.  **Extreme Testing:** Let’s push Aiderbot to its absolute limits – simulating every conceivable failure scenario: resource shortages, network outages, unexpected data formats, and more.
+2.  **Perfect Interruptions:** Ensure that interruptions *always* result in a clean and predictable recovery, so the user barely notices anything happened.
+3.  **Prompt Stability Checks:**  We need to be methodical in testing any changes to the prompts.
+Let's actively try to break them to catch problems early.
+4.  **Automated Healing:** Explore ways for Aiderbot to automatically fix common errors – restarting components, re-running tests – so users don’t even notice a hiccup.
+5.  **Improved Visibility:** Enhance our monitoring tools so we can easily understand what’s happening inside Aiderbot and quickly resolve any issues.

+**Key Reminders:**

+*   **Break It to Make It Better:**  Finding weaknesses proactively is the only way to build a truly reliable system.
+*   **Resilience is Key:**  We want a system that can handle the unexpected and keep running smoothly.
+*   **User Experience Matters Most:** Everything we do should be guided by the ultimate goal of providing a reliable and easy-to-use experience for our users.

+**Important Notes:**

+*   This plan respects the high-level goals and constraints outlined in README.md.
+*   We’re documenting all our resilience testing processes and results for future reference.
+*   Current tests are passing, but we must remain vigilant for edge cases.

+**Continuity from Previous Rounds:**

+This round builds directly on the progress made in previous rounds, continuing the focus on proactive vulnerability discovery and automated improvement.
+We’re moving from building the foundation to actively testing and hardening the system.
+---

+### Council Round 11 (2025-04-12 20:33:33)

+**Overall Goal:** Make Aiderbot incredibly reliable and easy to use, even when unexpected things happen.
+Our priority is to find and fix potential problems *before* they affect users.

+**What We’ve Done:**

+*   **Solid Foundation:** The core functionality – dynamic goal prompts and reliable interruption handling – is working well.
+*   **Continuous Learning:** The system now automatically adapts and improves based on test results.
+*   **Proactive Testing:** We’re aggressively stress-testing and deliberately trying to break the system to uncover hidden weaknesses.

+**What’s Next:**

+1.  **Extreme Scenarios:** Let's push Aiderbot to its absolute limits.
+We need to simulate every kind of failure possible: resource shortages, network problems, unexpected data – everything we can think of.
+2.  **Seamless Interruptions:** Make sure that any interruptions are handled smoothly.
+The user shouldn't even notice anything unusual happened.
+3.  **Prompt Safety Checks:** Any changes to the prompts need to be thoroughly tested.
+Let’s deliberately try to break them to catch any problems early.
+4.  **Automatic Recovery:** Explore ways for Aiderbot to fix common errors on its own – restarting components or re-running tests – so users don't experience any disruption.
+5.  **Clearer Insights:** Improve our monitoring tools so we can easily understand what’s happening inside Aiderbot and quickly fix any problems that arise.

+**Key Focus:**

+*   **Find Problems Early:** Proactive problem-finding is the only way to build a truly reliable system.
+*   **Resilience is Key:** We want Aiderbot to be able to handle the unexpected and keep running smoothly.
+*   **User Experience Matters:** Everything we do should be focused on providing a reliable and easy-to-use experience for our users.

+**Important Notes:**

+*   This plan respects the goals and constraints in README.md.
+*   We're documenting all our resilience testing processes.
+*   Current tests are passing, but we need to be diligent in searching for edge cases.

+**Continuity from Previous Rounds:**

+This round builds directly on previous rounds, reinforcing our focus on proactive vulnerability discovery and automated improvement.
+We're transitioning from building the foundation to actively testing and hardening the system.